 In this way, there is no need for the repeater to report each beam individually, and the signalling overhead is minimized.

-provides an example of two-dimensional beam indexing for, e.g., wide access link beams, WBx,y, where an increasing x-value corresponds to increasing azimuth angle and increasing y-value corresponds to increasing zenith angle.
+Figure 2 provides an example of two-dimensional beam indexing for, e.g., wide access link beams, WBx,y, where an increasing x-value corresponds to increasing azimuth angle and increasing y-value corresponds to increasing zenith angle.
 In this example, for the type of wide beams, the repeater node only needs to inform the gNB M=4 and N=2.
 It will be clear to both the repeater node and gNB that the repeater supports 4x2=8 wide beams with indexing WBx,y, x=0,…,M-1, y=0,…,N-1.